Duo Administration - Self-Service Portal

 To enable the self-service portal policy:

-Log into the Duo Admin Panel and click Policies in the left sidebar.
+Log into the Duo Admin Panel and navigate to Policies → Self-Service Portal in the left sidebar.

-To enable the self-service portal policy, select the radio button next to Use the policies below to control access to the self-service portal at the top of the page.
+If self-service portal policy isn't already enabled, select the radio button next to Use the policies below to control access to the self-service portal at the top of the page.

 Click Apply policies.
 The self-service portal page shows the policies enabled.